HMikalai/ViewPager_Indicator/README.md

 ![default](default.gif)

-or you cat put in your drawable folder image and use them.
+or you can put in your drawable folder images and use them.
 For example:

 pic.png